 Dividend income received from certain countries are likely to be elected to be treated as taxable income in the UK in order to obtain a beneficial rate of withholding tax in the source country.
-This is based on guidance provided to the investment Fund industry by the Investment Association.

 Profits from loan relationships are treated as taxable income, as for a Bond Fund.